 Open Garden Legacy

-To share the exquisite natural beauty of Tieve Tara, John and Judith Brand chose to open the property to the public during spring and autumn.
+To share the exquisite natural beauty of Tieve Tara, we have chosen to maintain the legacy of the Brand Family and open the property to the public during selected dates in spring and autumn.

 The garden has become a joyous living history for so many over the years.